Financial Services Guide

 Australian Financial Complaints Authority Limited

 The Australian Securities & Investments Commission (ASIC) is Australia’s corporate, markets and financial services regulator.
 ASIC contributes to maintaining Australia’s economic reputation by ensuring that Australia’s financial markets are fair and transparent, and is supported by informed investors and consumers alike.
 ASIC seeks to protect consumers against misleading or deceptive and unconscionable conduct affecting all financial products and services.
 You may contact ASIC by writing to:

 GPO Box 9827

-Accru Wealth Management has internal compensation arrangements as well as professional indemnity insurance that satisfy our legislative obligations to have arrangements in place to compensate certain persons for loss or damage they suffer from certain breaches of the Corporations Act by Accru Wealth Management or its Authorised Representatives.
+Accru Wealth Management has internal compensation arrangements as well as professional indemnity insurance that satisfy our legislative obligations under Section 912B of the Corporations Act to have arrangements in place to compensate certain persons for loss or damage they suffer from certain breaches of the Corporations Act by Accru Wealth Management or its Authorised Representatives.
 The Professional Indemnity Insurance covers out obligations to you for advice provided by our Authorised Representatives whilst they were authorised by Accru Wealth Management, even if they are no longer authorised by us.